Charge Management

 A Practical, Sustainable Model for Shared Depot Operations

-Depot Sharing gives operators a straightforward way to open their infrastructure to external fleets while maintaining full control.
+Depot Sharing in Tenix Charge gives operators a straightforward way to open their infrastructure to external fleets while maintaining full control.
 By sharing capacity when buses are not in use, operators make better use of existing chargers and grid connections rather than expanding infrastructure.

-This approach supports sustainability goals that are increasingly important to regulators and policymakers, while preserving operational stability for public transport services.
+This approach supports sustainability goals that are increasingly important to regulators and public transport authorities, while preserving operational stability.
+It also positions operators to participate in a broader ecosystem where infrastructure is shared across transport and logistics sectors.

 Tenix